Need details on how to send a successful email marketing campaign? Here’s everything you need to know.

 Let’s say you own an eCommerce store.
 In an average week, you should focus on new lead generation, nurture existing leads, contact customers with abandoned carts, send welcome emails to your newest clients, and run your usual post-purchase campaigns.
 Tailor each email campaign carefully to match the stage that the prospect or customer is at in their buying journey in order to get more from your email marketing campaigns.

 5. Be Continuously Creative with Design and Formats

 Email design cuts across things such as subject line, format, branding, email text, imagery, and CTA.
 One mistake that some email marketers (particularly those that are just getting started) often make is becoming complacent with email design and format.

-As the email marketing landscape continues to evolve, you have to adapt your strategies to remain successful.
-Google cookie cutting is one example of an emerging issue that could impact email marketing, and you may already know how the Apple Mail Privacy Protection (MPP) has affected marketers’ abilities to accurately track email metrics, particularly open rates.
+To be successful in email marketing, you have to be flexible when it comes to making room for new developments and trends.
+Google cookie cutting is one example of an emerging issue that impacts email marketing, and you may already know how the Apple Mail Privacy Protection (MPP) has affected marketers’ abilities to accurately track email metrics, particularly open rates.

 With many things outside of your control, you need to remain agile.
 For example, in the case of the MPP, you can shift focus to look at metrics beyond open rates.
 Focus on other key performance indicators (KPIs) to guide your strategies and make sure that you can keep tracking meaningful data from your email marketing campaigns.